sgaspar01/l6dts-capstone/README.md

 ### Implementation

 The implementation phase occupies weeks thirteen through eighteen.
 Before writing any code, ensure your development environment is properly configured.
 Maintain a detailed developer log documenting challenges encountered and solutions implemented.
-Your commit messages should tell the story of your development process—make them meaningful and descriptive.
+Your commit messages should tell the story of your development process&mdash;make them meaningful and descriptive.

 ### Testing

 Weeks nineteen and twenty focus on testing.
-Create your test plan before beginning the testing process, and document everything—including failed tests, as these often provide valuable insights for your report.
+Create your test plan before beginning the testing process, and document everything&mdash;including failed tests, as these often provide valuable insights for your report.
 Your testing should be comprehensive, covering unit tests, integration tests, and user acceptance testing as appropriate.

 ## Writing Your Report

 The report-writing process should begin from day one of your project.
 Keep a daily log of technical decisions, challenges faced, and solutions implemented.
 This contemporaneous record will prove invaluable when you begin assembling your final report.
-The checklist provides a clear structure for your report—use this to organise your documentation as you go along.
+The checklist provides a clear structure for your report&mdash;use this to organise your documentation as you go along.

 When writing your report, ensure you're regularly cross-referencing your work against the Software Engineer Knowledge and Skills requirements.
 Your technical explanations should be clear and well-structured, supported by relevant code snippets and diagrams where appropriate.